Review Your Data

 To get started organizing your favorite folders, navigate to your folder list.
 In Discovery, the folder list is located via the REVIEW tab.
 In Litigation, the folder list is located via the DOCUMENTS tab.

-To add a folder to your Favorites category, simply toggle the star icon to yellow.
+To add a folder to your Favorites category, simply click the star icon and it will turn yellow.

-To remove a folder from your favorites, toggle the star icon again so it is a gray outline.
-Doing so will remove it from your Favorites list but the folder will remain in All Folders' and any other associated custom categories.
+To remove a folder from your favorites, click the star icon again so it is a gray outline.
+Doing so will remove it from your Favorites list but the folder will remain in All Folders and any other associated custom categories.

 Managing your 'Favorites' Folder Category

 Gain insight into your Discovery status with the progress bars for relevancy and privilege coding.
-Take advantage of these relevancy and privilege insights as you track review (or reviewer) progress, to understand "what you have left", QC a production folder for consistent coding before Bates endorsements are applied, and more.
+Take advantage of these relevancy and privilege insights as you track progress to understand "what you have left," QC a production folder for consistent coding before Bates endorsements are applied, and more.

 If you want a closer look at the specific review statistics, simply hover over a particular progress bar.

-Coded - Relevancy progress bars will display the specific counts for Responsive, Non-Responsive, Requires Follow-up, and Not Reviewed will be displayed on hover and all counts will be clickable.
+Coded - Relevancy progress bars will display the specific counts for Responsive, Non-Responsive, Requires Follow-up, and Not Reviewed.
+The number of each will be displayed on hover will be clickable.

-Coded - Privilege progress bars will display the specific counts for Privileged, Not Privileged, and Not Reviewed will be displayed on hover and all counts will be clickable.
+Coded - Privilege progress bars will display the specific counts for Privileged, Not Privileged, and Not Reviewed.
+The number of each will be displayed on hover and all counts will be clickable.

 Add Notes for Streamlined Collaboration